Skip to main content Skip to footer

 Check that your exemption certificate is valid before claiming free NHS prescriptions.

-You're entitled to a medical exemption certificate if you have either:
+You're entitled to a 10-year medical exemption certificate if you have any of these conditions:

 • a permanent fistula (for example, caecostomy, colostomy, laryngostomy or ileostomy) which needs continuous surgical dressing or an appliance